gitandy/DragonLog/README.md

 Here you can check the status of your paper QSL, eQSL inbox or LoTW QSLs.

 Make sure that you properly set the credentials for each online service in the settings.
-The password is stored in the systems key vault (i.e. Credential Manager on Windows or KWallet on KDE/Linux).
+The password is stored in the systems key vault (e.g. Credential Manager on Windows or KWallet on KDE/Linux).

 ### LoTW sign and upload
 Only QSOs with a matching locator in the TQSL application (installation required) can be signed and uploaded.